Enjoy Lattes, Cold Brew, and More at the Best Coffee Shops in San Diego

 Ryan Bros Coffee

 Ryan Bros.
 Coffee is an old timer when it comes to the local coffee scene.
-Founded in 1994 by siblings Harry, Carmine, and Tom, this purveyor got its start as a coffee cart in La Jolla and Old Town but later moved to Barrio Logan in 2003, where today they serve the largest collection of nitro cold coffee in California.
+Founded in 1994 by siblings Harry, Carmine, and Tom, this purveyor got its start as a coffee cart in La Jolla and Old Town before moving to a brick and mortar shop in Barrio Logan in 2003, where today they serve the largest collection of nitro cold coffee in California.
 Select from 12 flavors including Mexican mocha, vanilla latte, and classic mocha.
+Accompaniments include muffins, pastries, and a variety of sandwiches.

 Zumbar Coffee & Tea

-If you like your coffee strong without too much adornment, Zumbar is the place to go for French press, Americanos, espressos, and cold brews, but you can also find lattes and macchiatos here too.
-The difference is in the beans that are roasted in a vintage, cast iron coffee roaster that is carefully monitored for optimum flavor and sourced from around the world, including Honduras, Guatemala, and Ethiopia.
+If you like your coffee strong and fuss-free, Zumbar is the place to go for French press, Americanos, espressos, and cold brews, but they do have lattes and macchiatos as well.
+The difference is that the beans, sourced from around the world, including Honduras, Guatemala, and Ethiopia, are roasted in a vintage, cast iron coffee roaster that is carefully monitored for optimum flavor.